 This study explores the role of whales and other key prey species in the diet of Early Inuit dogs (also known as Thule Inuit, or pre-contact Inuit; ca. 1200 AD-European contact) through isotopic analysis of their remains from coastal archaeological sites in the Northwest Territories.
 Bowhead whales are widely recognized as central to Early Inuit subsistence and migration patterns.
 In some regions, like the Mackenzie Delta, beluga whales also played a significant role.
 However, traditional zooarchaeological analysis quantifying the relative abundance of taxa in archaeological deposits may not accurately reflect the dietary contribution of whales.
 This is because whale meat and blubber are typically transported away from primary butchering sites, leaving the bones behind.
 Inuit dogs were directly provisioned by their caregivers, allowing their dietary reconstructions to broadly reflect Inuit subsistence practices and resource availability.
-By applying carbon and nitrogen stable isotope analysis, this research examines the trophic and marine signatures of whales, marked by distinct δ 15N and δ 13C values, to provide new insights into resource use and subsistence strategies in Early Inuit communities.
+By applying carbon and nitrogen stable isotope analysis, this research examines the trophic and marine signatures of whales, marked by distinct $\delta$ 15N and $\delta$ 13C values, to provide new insights into resource use and subsistence strategies in Early Inuit communities.
 These findings contribute to our understanding of whale exploitation and broader regional variations in diet throughout Inuit history.

-Uplifting Communities and Their Voices: The Complexities and Rewards of Insider and Allied Research in Community Archaeology
+Uplifting Communities and Their Voices: The Complexities and Rewards of Insider and Allied Research in Community Archaeology QC 4001

-QC 4001
+Caylee Dzurka, Dept. of Archaeology, Memorial University Natasha Jones, Dept. of Archaeology, Memorial University Jared T. Hogan, Dept. of Archaeology, Memorial University Jordan Hollahan, Dept. of Archaeology, Memorial University Tienne Mouland, Dept. of Archaeology, Memorial University 9:20 AM - 11:20 AM

-Caylee Dzurka, Dept. of Archaeology, Memorial University Natasha Jones, Dept. of Archaeology, Memorial University Jared T. Hogan, Dept. of Archaeology, Memorial University Jordan Hollahan, Dept. of Archaeology, Memorial University Tienne Mouland, Dept. of Archaeology, Memorial University 9:20 AM - 11:20 AM work carries both profound rewards and unique challenges.
+Community archaeology is a powerful approach that fosters meaningful collaboration between researchers and the communities they serve.
+For insider researchers, such as Indigenous researchers, Queer scholars, and disabled practitioners, who are engaged in research inside their communities, this work carries both profound rewards and unique challenges.
 Likewise, this is seen in allied researchers working with, for, and by the communities they serve.
 Researchers play a crucial role in decolonizing archaeological practice, ensuring that research aligns with community priorities and respects diverse ways of knowing and being.
 Insider researchers navigate responsibilities that stem from a shared history with their community while also grappling with the long-term impacts of their research on those they work alongside.
-This session explores the complexities of insider and allied research in marginalized contexts, emphasizing the importance of ethical, reflective, and humble engagement.
-By centring marginalized voices and community member experiences with archaeology, this session aims to foster dialogue on how community archaeology can uplift communities and contribute to the broader project of decolonization while also exploring the challenges of community archaeology for communities and researchers.
+This session explores the complexities of insider and allied research in marginalized voices and community member experiences with archaeology, this session aims to foster dialogue on how community archaeology can uplift communities and contribute to the broader project of decolonization while also exploring the challenges of community archaeology for communities and researchers.